The goal of the Community Development Investment (CDI) Grant Program is to incent primarily downtown community development in the state of Wisconsin.

 Municipalities (including counties, cities, villages and towns), tribal entities and other governmental authorities designated by a municipality to apply on its behalf will be eligible to receive grant assistance under the following restrictions:

-- Generally, applicants may only receive one CDI Grant per fiscal year
+- Generally, applicants may only receive one CDI Grant per fiscal year; applicants within Designated Rural Counties may receive more than one grant per year, based on available funding.

 - An applicant that was impacted by an event that has resulted in a State or Federal Disaster Declaration within the 24 months prior to submitting an application may receive funds for mitigation or preparedness planning and will receive additional considerations including the following: